ydahal1/ydahal1/jokes.md

-1. Why do software engineers prefer gardening?
-Because they like to "debug" their plants and watch them "grow"!
+1. Why did the software engineer go broke?
+Because he lost his domain in a DDoS attack!

-2. Why did the cybersecurity expert bring a ladder to work?
-Because they heard the company had a lot of "high-level" security!
+2. How does a computer programmer get out of a locked room?
+They use a "key" logger!

-3. Why did the software engineer go broke?
-Because they lost their "cache" flow and couldn't "compile" enough money!
+3. Why did the cybersecurity expert bring a ladder?
+Because they wanted to climb up the fireWALL!

-4. Why do security experts never get into fights?
-Because they always "encrypt" their personal data and "firewall" their emotions!
+4. Why did the developer go broke?
+Because he kept spending all his cache!

 [
-Mon Oct 23 01:07:56 UTC 2023
+Tue Oct 24 01:07:25 UTC 2023
  ]